-§ 5-33.3-3 Designation of funeral planning agent.
+§ 5-33.3-3.
+Designation of funeral planning agent.

 (a) Any individual who is at least eighteen (18) years of age and of sound mind is allowed to designate a primary funeral planning agent and alternate agent, if they wish.

-(c) The individual making the designation pursuant to subsection (a) of this section shall designate a primary agent, but shall not be required to designate an alternate agent.
+(c) The individual making the designation pursuant to subsection (a) shall designate a primary agent, but shall not be required to designate an alternate agent.
 No person so designated as the funeral planning agent shall be required to take on the responsibilities of said designation if they are unwilling or incapable of doing so.

-(d) No person may act as a primary funeral planning agent or alternate agent for more than one non-relative at any one time except that a person may serve as a funeral planning agent to any and all of their own relatives and any one non-relative simultaneously.
+(d) No person may act as a primary funeral planning agent or alternate agent for more than one non-relative at any one time except that a person may serve as a funeral planning agent to any and all of his or her relatives and any one non-relative simultaneously.
 The designated agent or alternate agent shall sign the designation accepting the appointment.
 A person accepting said appointment shall assume ultimate responsibility for ensuring full payment of all expenses and costs connected to the funeral of the principal from the principal’s resources, or in the event the principal’s resources are insufficient to ensure full payment, from the agent’s own personal financial resources.

-(P.L.
+P.L.
 1999, ch.
-196, § 2.)
+196, § 2.